ROS AGRO PLC – Financial statements – 31 December 2019

 The Group is exposed to financial risks arising from changes in milk, meat and crops prices.
 The Group does not anticipate that milk or crops prices will decline significantly in the foreseeable future except some seasonal fluctuations and, therefore, has not entered into derivative or other contracts to manage the risk of a decline in respective prices.
 The Group reviews its outlook for milk, meat and crops prices regularly in considering the need for active financial risk management.

-During 2017-2018 the Group received government grants from the Tambov and Belgorod regional governments and the Federal government in partial compensation of the investments into acquisition of equipment for agricultural business and sugar processing and the investments into reconstruction and modernisation of the pig-breeding farms and the slaughter house.
-The receipts of these grants in 2018 amounted to RR 193,551 (2017: RR 708,734).
+During 2018-2019 the Group received government grants from the Tambov and Belgorod regional governments and the Federal government in form of partial compensation of the investments into acquisition of equipment for agricultural business and sugar processing and the investments into reconstruction and modernisation of the pig-breeding farms and the slaughter house.
+The receipts of these grants in 2019 amounted to RR 40,250 (2018: RR 193,551).
 These grants are deferred and amortised on a straight-line basis over the expected lives of the related assets.

 In 2018-2019 the Group obtained government grants for reimbursement of interest expenses on bank loans received for construction of the pig-breeding farms in the Far East and Tambov.
 The government grants related to interest expenses capitalised into the carrying value of assets, were similarly deferred and amortised on a straight-line basis over the expected lives of the related assets.
 The deferred government grants, related to capitalised interest expense, amounted to RR 1,570,163 (2018: RR 1,261,523).

 The movements in deferred government grants in the consolidated statement of financial position were as follows:

 Other government grants received are included in Note 24.